 - Medicine's history and future

 Adam Hill is an Assistant Professor of Emergency Medicine at Mount Sinai Medical Center.
-He earned his medical degree from Loyola University Chicago, prior to completing his residency in emergency medicine at Mount Sinai.
+He earned his medical degree from Loyola University, Chicago, prior to completing his residency in emergency medicine at Mount Sinai.
 He currently divides his practice between the emergency departments at Elmhurst Hospital Center, a level-one trauma center in Queens affiliated with Mount Sinai, and Alice Hyde Medical Center, a critical access hospital in rural, upstate New York.
-He is active in resident and medical student education and is co-director of the wilderness medicine elective through the Icahn School of Medicine at Mount Sinai.
-Dr. Hill is a fellow in the Academy of Wilderness Medicine holding additional training and knowledge related to medical emergencies in remote environments.
+He is active in resident and medical student education and is director of the Wilderness Medicine Student Elective and Residency Specialty Track through the Icahn School of Medicine at Mount Sinai.
+Dr. Hill is a fellow in the Academy of Wilderness Medicine, holding additional training and knowledge related to medical emergencies in remote environments.

 Specific course detail such as hours and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.